How to add your LinkedIn profile to your resume

 When you copy the link to your LinkedIn profile, you don’t need to grab the entire URL.
 Here’s an example LinkedIn URL with the parts you don’t need to include crossed out:

-If the hiring manager copies and pastes the above information into their browser, they’ll pull up your LinkedIn profile.
 Removing the first part of the URL saves space and makes your resume look cleaner.

 3. Paste the URL onto your resume

-To past your copied URL, right-click and choose “Paste,” or press Ctrl+V (for Windows) or ⌘+V (for Mac) on your keyboard.
+To paste your copied URL, right-click and choose “Paste,” or press Ctrl+V (for Windows) or ⌘+V (for Mac) on your keyboard.
 But before you paste your LinkedIn URL onto your resume, you need to know where to put it, and whether or not to hyperlink it:

-Where to put your LinkedIn Link on your resume
+Where to put your LinkedIn link on your resume

 Whether or not to hyperlink your LinkedIn URL